-The proposed solar facility and associated TVA interconnection components would occupy 997 acres of an approximate 1,850-acre Project Site (Figure 2-1) that is predominantly flat agricultural land with scattered forested areas.
+The proposed solar facility and associated TVA interconnection components would occupy approximately 997 acres of an approximate 1,850-acre Project Site (Figure 2-1) that is predominantly flat agricultural land with scattered forested areas.
 The perimeter of the 997-acre developed portion of the solar facility site, containing blocks of solar panels, inverters, associated equipment and infrastructure including a new onsite substation, access roads, and electrical cabling, would be enclosed by security fencing.
 The residual 853 acres of the Project Site would remain undeveloped with no farming or other activities occurring on them outside of mowing/maintenance required for facility operations.

-The solar facility will be located within a rural agricultural area, which generally extends east-west between hilly, undeveloped, forested land that extends north-south.
-Within the 1,850-acre Project Site, several linear forested areas associated with water features are situated between agricultural fields.
+The solar facility would be located within a rural agricultural area, which generally extends eastwest between hilly, undeveloped, forested land that extends north-south.
+Within the 1,850-acre Project Site, several linear forested areas associated with streams and wetlands are situated between agricultural fields.
 The forested areas within the Project Site total approximately 868 acres (47 percent), while the agricultural fields encompass approximately 982 acres (53 percent).
-Approximately 197 acres of water features are also present on the Project Site.
+Approximately 197 acres of water features (wetlands, streams, and ponds) are also present on the Project Site.